announcekitapp/announcekit-react/readme.md

 - `style` - You can apply CSS rules to modify / tune the position of the widget.
 - `catchClick` - Element selector to catch clicks and open the widget.
 - `floatWidget` - Set true if the widget is a Float widget.
-- `widgetInit` - Called after the widget has been successfully loaded.
 - `widgetOpen` - Called when the widget is opened.
 - `widgetClose` - Called when the widget is closed.
 - `widgetResize` - Called when the widget is resized.